amadlung/2019-04-11-gwu/_build/html/_sources/bash_lesson_1.md.txt

 $ cd shell_data
 ```

-We can see files and sub-directories are in this directory by running `ls`, which stands for "listing":
+We can see files and sub-directories are in this directory by running `ls`, which stands for "**listing**":

 ```
 $ ls